Ethan826/udacity-p5-submission/README.md

 * python3-pip
 * python3-psycopg2
 * virtualenv
-* glances
+* glances (for the performance-monitoring assignment)
-* fail2ban
+* fail2ban (for the banning attackers assignment)

+I also wrote a cron script saved at `/home/grader/cronJob.sh` and run by `crontab`.

-4. **A list of any third-party resources you made use of to complete this project.**
+## A list of any third-party resources you made use of to complete this project.

 I consulted numerous StackOverflow answers, the Udacity comment board, Ubuntu, Apache, and Flask documentation, Google, etc.